Skip to main content

 Collaboration

-OMERS collaborates with diverse partners to create a more powerful voice and influence on sustainable investing practices.
 We recognize that the long-term health and sustainability of financial, environmental and social systems can impact the delivery of the pension promise.
-As such, we believe that through collaboration with like-minded institutions, advocacy, and partnership building, we amplify the impact that OMERS can have on ESG issues.
+As such, we believe that through collaboration with like-minded institutions, advocacy, and partnership building, we amplify OMERS voice on sustainability issues.

 Advocacy: